cunni319/plasma_GCA_2023/README.md

 This script uses the quantile normalized data as well as the clinical and demographic data to build linear regression models between Inactive GCA patients and Healthy controls.
-Marginal linear regression models were run on six clinical and demographic variables between Inactive GCA and Healthy controls.
+Marginal linear regression models were run on six clinical and demographic variables (age, smoking status, sex, prednisone use, aspirin use, and methotrexate use) between Inactive GCA and Healthy controls.
 Variables with linear regression model *P*-values < 0.05 were identified as significant confounders and included in the full multiple linear regression models.
 In the full multiple linear regression models, the *P*-value from the study group variable was used to identify differentially abundant proteins between Inactive GCA and Healthy controls.
 A threshold of *P* < 0.01 was applied to all plasma proteins for significance.

 >linear_modeling_active_and_inactive_GCA.ipynb

 This script uses the quantile normalized data as well as the clinical and demographic data to build linear regression models between Inactive GCA patients and Healthy controls.
-Marginal random effect linear regression models were run on six clinical and demographic variables between Active GCA and Inactive GCA.
+Marginal random effect linear regression models were run on six clinical and demographic variables (age, smoking status, sex, prednisone use, aspirin use, and methotrexate use)between Active GCA and Inactive GCA.
 Variables with random effect linear regression model *P*-values < 0.05 were identified as significant confounders and included in the full random effect linear regression models.
 In the full random effect linear regression models, the *P*-value from the study group variable was used to identify differentially abundant proteins between Active GCA and Inactive GCA.
 A threshold of *P* < 0.01 was applied to all plasma proteins for significance.

 >linear_modeling_summary.ipynb